-Indication: The treatment of adult and pediatric patients with hereditary tyrosinemia type-1 in combination with a dietary restriction of tyrosine and phenylalanine.
+Indication: The treatment of adult and pediatric patients with hereditary tyrosinemia type 1 (HT-1) in combination with dietary restriction of tyrosine and phenylalanine.

-RECOMMENDATION:
+RECOMMENDATION

-The CADTH Canadian Drug Expert Committee (CDEC) recommends that nitisinone (Orfadin) be reimbursed for the treatment of adult and pediatric patients with hereditary tyrosinemia type-1 in combination with dietary restriction of tyrosine and phenylalanine, if the following criterion and conditions are met:
+The CADTH Canadian Drug Expert Committee (CDEC) recommends that nitisinone (Nitisinone Tablets) be reimbursed for the treatment of adult and pediatric patients with HT-1 in combination with a dietary restriction of tyrosine and phenylalanine, if the following criterion and conditions are met:

-Criterion:
+Criterion

-• For use in patients with an established diagnosis of hereditary tyrosinemia type-1.
+• For use in patients with an established diagnosis of HT-1.

-Conditions:
+Conditions

-- The drug is prescribed by a physician with experience in the diagnosis and management of hereditary tyrosinemia type-1. - · Price reduction of at least 74%.
+- The drug is prescribed by a physician with experience in the diagnosis and management of HT-1. - The total cost of treatment with nitisinone (Nitisinone Tablets) should not exceed the drug plan cost of other nitisinone products.

-Service Line: CADTH Drug Reimbursement Recommendation
+Service Line:CADTH Drug Reimbursement RecommendationVersion:1.0Publication Date:August 2018Report Length:8 Pages

-Version: 1.0

-Publication Date: February 2018

-Report Length: 8 Pages